snipsco/snips-nlu-metrics/README.md

 - `test_dataset`: dataset to use for testing
 - `training_engine_class`: NLU engine class to use for training
 - `inference_engine_class`: NLU engine class to use for inference
+- `use_asr_output`: bool (optional), whether the asr output should be used instead of utterance text
+- `slot_matching_lambda`: optional function that specify how to match two slots.
+By default an exact match is used.
 - `verbose` (optional): if `True`, will output some logs about the model errors.

 ### Cross validation metrics